silverstripe/silverstripe-framework/docs/en/misc/contributing/code.md

   * **A single development branch should represent changes related to a single issue.** If you decide to work on another issue, create another branch.

-  * **Squash your commits.** After you rebase your work on top of the upstream master, you can squash multiple commits into one.
+  * **Squash your commits, so that each commit addresses a single issue.** After you rebase your work on top of the upstream master, you can squash multiple commits into one.
 Say, for instance, you've got three commits in related to Issue #100.
 Squash all three into one with the message "Issue #100 Description of the issue here."
 We won't accept pull requests for multiple commits related to a single issue; it's up to you to squash and clean your commit tree.
 (Remember, if you squash commits you've already pushed to GitHub, you won't be able to push that same branch again.
 Create a new local branch, squash, and push the new squashed branch.)